antronerds/r2-tutorials/docs/Annotation_Analyses.md

     one (which can be recognized by (cat)).
 Let"s investigate whether there is a relation between the neuroblastoma age-group (track=agegroup, flip point being 18 months at diagnosis) and the survival status (track=alive).
+Select the 'XY' plot in the graph section.
 Then press next to generate the result.

     ![](_static/images/Annotation/AnnotationAnalyses_adjustv1.png "Figure 2: Select Selecting categorical tracks")